Thinking about using your own hardware?

 Note: The x360Recover appliance and vault use the same ISO image for installation.
 The procedures are exactly the same for installing any of x360Recover’s main components.
 You will assign the device to a particular role during the "Setup & Configuration" stage, which is performed after installing the base operating system.

 - x360Recover automatically updates all of the software and agents so you do not have to worry about managing the underlying operating system.
 Additionally, the Axcient support team is available to assist you whenever necessary.
-Review the Using the Linux Shell article for instructions on accessing our simplified Linux command line environment.
+Review the How to use the Linux shell article for instructions on accessing our simplified Linux command line environment.

 - Prior to your first deployment of x360Recover , please review x360Recover Best Practices.
 This should answer many of the questions you may have during your installation process, and provide you with an understanding of best practices to use when deploying the product.